1995 in video games

 The year's highest-grossing arcade game in Japan was Virtua Fighter 2, while the best-selling arcade video games in the United States were Daytona USA (for the second year in a row) and Mortal Kombat 3.
 The home video game with the highest known sales in 1995 was Dragon Quest VI, despite only releasing in Japan.
-The Super Famicom was the best-selling game console in Japan, while the Sega Genesis was the best-selling console in North America.
+The Super Famicom was the best-selling game console in Japan, while the North American Super Nintendo was the best-selling console in North America.